crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

 * Folder: images
   * contains image files
     * ProjectObjective.JPG: shows visual representation of the project objective
-    * MLP.JPG: shows visual representation of the multi layer perceptron model
+    * MLP.JPG: shows visual representation of the model (multi layer perceptron network)

 **Setting up the Project to run**
 * Say, we place the notebook in a folder called "basefolder"